3ch01c/lighttpd-docker/README.md

 ## Configuring Logging

-Re-run the container with the `log` directory mounted.
+If you want to have logs saved outside the container, re-run the container with the `log` directory mounted.

 ``` sh
 docker run -p 8080:80 -v ./log:/var/log/lighttpd 3ch01c/lighttpd